clicon/clixon-docs/datastore.rst

 Options
 -------
 CLICON_XMLDB_CANDIDATE_INMEM
-   Run candidate datastore in-memory cache only, do not sync to disk CLICON_AUTOLOCK
+   Run candidate datastore in-memory cache only, do not sync to disk.
+For optimization.
+CLICON_AUTOLOCK
-   Lock is obtained by edit-config and copy-config and released by discard and commit.
+   Get exclusive lock automatically by edit-config and copy-config and released by discard and commit.

 Shared candidate
 ----------------